Bloodyaugust/godot-template/README.md

 Following the structure provided by this template can speed up development, especially for jams or prototypes.
 It's probably not enough for larger projects, but can serve as a good starting point.

+This template also supplies a [CircleCI](https://circleci.com/) configuration, preconfigured with the Dockerfile also in this repo, for easy CI builds that also publish to [itch.io](https://itch.io).

 ## Modifying for a new game

 Change all instances of `godot-template` to `your-game-name` in: